 The Hanover Courts are strict about reckless driving.
 If you have been ticketed or arrested for Reckless Driving in Hanover County VA, then you need an experienced Hanover VA Reckless Driving Lawyer.
-In fact, a motorist can be convicted of Reckless Driving for speeding as little as 11 miles per hour over the limit if the speed allegation is 81 miles per hour in a 70 mile per hour speed zone.
+In fact,a motorist can be convicted of Reckless Driving for speeding as little as 11 miles per hour over the limit if the speed allegation is 81 miles per hour in a 70 mile per hour speed zone.
 A conviction for Reckless Driving can severely jeopardize your freedom, your career, and your driving record.
-Additionally, a Misdemeanor Reckless Driving conviction on average will also have a more negative impact on the automobile insurance policy than a DUI conviction according to a study conducted by Insurance.com.

 Maximum 12 months in jail